Gore, Cronenworth lead Padres to 4-0 triumph over Brewers – KION546

 UP NEXT

-Clevinger (1-0, 3.21) starts for the Padres and LHP Eric Lauer (5-1, 2.49) pitches for the Brewers as this four-game series concludes Sunday afternoon.
-This will mark the last regular-season matchup between these two teams.
+Clevinger (1-0, 3.21) starts for San Diego and LHP Eric Lauer (5-1, 2.49) pitches for Milwaukee on Sunday afternoon as the Brewers attempt to salvage a split of this four-game series.

 More AP MLB: https://apnews.com/hub/mlb and https://twitter.com/AP_Sports